 Long Fight Has Slowed Progress on Stem Cells

-Yesterday's Senate vote was the latest skirmish in an often rancorous eight-year-old battle over the science and ethics of embryonic stem cell research.
+The Senate vote is the latest skirmish in an often rancorous 8-year-old battle over the science and ethics of human embryonic stem cell research.

-It started in November 1998, when James Thomson and colleagues at the University of Wisconsin announced they had become the first to isolate and maintain long-term cultures of human embryonic stem cells -- a kind of cell that starts out nestled inside human embryos during the first few days after fertilization.
-At that stage of development, the embryo is a nearly hollow sphere about the size of the period at the end of this sentence.
-It consists of about 200 cells.
+It started in November 1998, when James Thomson and colleagues at the University of Wisconsin in Madison announced that they had for the first time isolated and maintained long-term cultures of human embryonic stem cells -- a kind of cell that starts out nestled inside human embryos during the first few days of life.
+At that stage of development, the embryo is a nearly hollow sphere about the size of the period at the end of this sentence and consists of about 200 cells.

-The cells on the outside of that sphere go on to become the placenta, the bridge of tissue connecting the embryo to the mother's womb.
-The cluster of cells inside the sphere, called the inner cell mass, goes on to form all the tissues of the developing embryo itself.
-Embryonic stem cells are extracted from this inner mass.
+The cells forming the outside of that sphere eventually go on to become the placenta, which is the bridge of tissue connecting the developing embryo to the mother's womb.
+The cluster of cells inside that sphere, called the inner cell mass, goes on to form all the tissues of the developing embryo itself.
+Embryonic stem cells are the derived from this inner cell mass.

-For scientists, the great attraction of the cells is twofold: their ability to make almost limitless copies of themselves in laboratory dishes and, under the influence of various chemical signals that scientists can add, their potential to become almost any cell or tissue in the body.
-That includes the brain cells lost in Parkinson's disease, the heart muscle cells that die after a heart attack or the pancreatic cells that go awry in diabetes.
+The great attraction of embryonic stem cells is twofold: their ability to make almost limitless copies of themselves in laboratory dishes and, under the influence of various chemical signals that scientists can add, their potential to become any kind of cell or tissue a body might need.
+That includes the kind of brain cells that are lost in Parkinson's disease, the heart muscle cells that die off after a heart attack or the pancreatic cells that go awry in diabetes.
 Those properties stand in contrast to so-called adult stem cells that can be found in the bone marrow, brains and other organs of children and adults, each of which has the capacity to become certain kinds of cells but not every kind of cell and appear unable to replicate indefinitely.

-Scientists hope someday to be able to transplant embryonic stem cells (or, more precisely, brain cells, heart cells or other kinds of cells grown from embryonic stem cells into patients.
-Scientists also see embryonic stem cells as powerful tools for studying diseases on the cellular level -- work they say could lead to new therapies and diagnostic tests and new insights into human development.
+Scientist hope someday to be able to transplant embryonic stem cells (or, more precisely, brain cells, heart cells or other kinds of cells grown from embryonic stem cells) into patients who need them.
+They also see embryonic stem cells as powerful tools that will allow them to study diseases on the cellular level -- work they say could lead to new therapies and diagnostic tests and new insights into human development.

-Proponents of the research, in contrast, allow that human embryos deserve respect but have argued that it is wrong to grant them the same moral standing as a fetus, which has reached a more complex stage of development, or a newborn.
-In general, proponents have argued for the right to do research on embryos until they reach 14 days of development -- when it is possible to discern the beginnings of a spinal cord and nervous system.
+Research proponents, in contrast, have allowed that human embryos deserve "respect" but have argued that it is wrong to grant them the same moral standing as a fetus in a mother's womb or a born person.
+In general, they have argued for the right to conduct research on embryos until 14 days of development -- the time when it is possible to first discern the beginnings of a spinal cord and nervous system.

-Before that policy went into effect, however, President Bush came into power and took the matter under consideration afresh.
+But before that policy went into effect, President Bush came into power and took the entire matter under consideration afresh.
 In the months before 9/11, Bush's pending decision on stem cell policy was among the most visible issues of his young presidency.
 When he made his decision, he announced it in what was his first televised address to the nation -- an address dedicated solely to the topic of stem cells.
 The date was Aug.
 9, 2001.

-In that announcement, Bush declared his policy, later spelled out in an executive order, that federal funds could only be used to study embryonic stem cell colonies made only from embryos that had been destroyed by the time of his television appearance: 9 pm on Aug.
-9. He declared that, based on information provided to him by experts at the National Institutes of Health, there were more than 60 such colonies, a number that later grew into the low 70s.
+In that announcement, Bush declared his policy, later spelled out in an executive order, that federal funds could only be used to study those embryonic stem cell colonies made from embryos that had already been destroyed by the time of his television appearance: 9 pm on Aug.
+9. He declared that, based on information provided to him by experts at the National Institutes of Health, there were more than 60 such colonies either frozen or growing in test tubes around the world.